Frikadellen

-German Frikadellen are delicious pan-fried meatballs made with a mixture of ground beef, onions, and seasonings that are perfect for a quick and tasty meal.
+German Frikadellen are delicious pan-fried meatballs made with ground beef, onions, and seasonings.
+They are perfect for a quick and tasty meal.

 For lunch, they are often served with mashed potatoes and red cabbage or simply on a roll with a side of mustard and warm German Potato Salad or Cucumber Salad.

-Frikadellen (also called 'Bouletten' or 'Fleischpflanzerl') are super quick and easy to prepare.
-Making this recipe comes down to combining and cooking meat, egg, bread, and spices.
+Frikadellen (also known as ‘Bouletten’ or ‘Fleischpflanzerl’) are quick and easy to prepare.
+This recipe combines and cooks meat, eggs, bread, and spices.

 QUICK – You can have something new on the table in 30 minutes.
 And make extra because this is an incredibly versatile recipe that can be served up in lots of fun ways, even as leftovers.